karllhughes/learn/_posts/2020-09-12-technical-writing-rubric.md

 ---
 layout: post
-title: How to Create a Hiring Rubric for Technical Writers
+title: How to Create a Technical Writing Rubric
 author: karl
-description: "A hiring rubric is a document that defines the criteria you use to decide whether a candidate is a good fit for your role or not."
+description: "A technical writing rubric is a document that defines the criteria you use to decide whether a writer is a good fit for your role or not."
 date: 2020-09-12
-categories: posts
+categories: processes
 img: /assets/posts/hiring-rubric.png
+cta: Playbook
 ---

 Hiring is always hard, but the more specialized your hire, the harder it will be.
-If you're managing a technical blog and you want to [stop writing everything yourself](https://draft.dev/learn/posts/finding-motivating-writers), you'll need to recruit and hire technical writers to help you out.
+If you're managing a technical blog and you want to [stop writing everything yourself](https://draft.dev/learn/finding-motivating-writers), you'll need to recruit and hire technical writers to help you out.

 While traditionally used in education, rubrics are a fantastic tool for hiring, and I've used them for years both as [an engineering manager](https://www.karllhughes.com/posts/developing-talent) and content manager at Draft.
 Whether you are bringing on a part-time freelancer or a full-time hire, having a good rubric will help you [objectively evaluate candidates](https://www.managementcenter.org/article/mitigate-bias-in-hiring-with-a-simple-rubric/) and keep you focused on the criteria that matter for your job.